 Certain of the Company's executive officers and directors have also been named as defendants in three purported shareholder derivative lawsuits.
 The first action, which was filed on December 21, 2010 in the U.S. District Court for the District of New Jersey, is captioned Mike Schweertmann v.
 David F. Carney, et al. The second, which was filed on February 14, 2011 in the Superior Court of New Jersey, Essex County, Chancery Division, is captioned Gregory and Karen Lehner v.
 Shaun E. McAlmont, et al. The third action, which was filed on March 11, 2011 in the U.S. District Court for the District of New Jersey, is captioned Steven C. Lloyd and Paul Stone v.
 David F. Carney, et al. All three complaints allege that defendants breached their fiduciary duties by allowing the Company to engage in certain allegedly improper practices and misrepresenting the Company's financial condition.
 On March 3, 2011, the Court entered an order staying the Schweertmann action pending the resolution of defendants' motion to dismiss in In re Lincoln Educational Services Corp.
 Securities Litigation.
-On March 22, 2011, the Court entered an order staying the Lehner action pending the resolution of defendants in the Lloyd action have been served.
+Defendants in the Lloyd action have been served.